 It’s something that we see happen too often as an estate planning attorney team, even though it doesn’t fully protect people—relying on a will alone for an estate plan.
 Wills can do a lot to help you prepare your estate, and for many people, they are sufficient to cover everything.
 But many people who think that their estates are protected by a last will and testament often leave their families and beneficiaries with a lot of work after they depart.

-Here are three reasons that a will alone may not be enough for your situation.
+Here are five reasons that a will alone may not be enough for your situation.

 If you only have a will as part of your estate plan, your estate will still have to go through probate.
 The probate process is lengthy, expensive, and public, not to mention that your will could be invalidated if you didn’t take the proper precautions when writing it.